noris-network/cuegen/README.md

 CUE path and source position of every offending field, so a broken module can be fixed in a single round.

+CUE validation failures (enums, types, required fields) are reported with the full multi-line diagnosis `cue eval` produces - the conflicting values and source positions, not a truncated `(and N more errors)` headline - so a CUE-averse author can see the bad value, the allowed values, and the file:line without reaching for `cue` directly.

 Modules whose `cuegen.cue` exists but carries an older or missing `cuegen.apiVersion` (e.g. `v1beta1`, `v1alpha4`) are delegated to the `cuegen_v0.16.8` binary via `execve` - same PID, same stdin/stdout/stderr,